SurielAido/Economic_Analisis/README.md

 Class economic_analysis:
 -
-  Contains the neccesary method to do an economic analysis based in the study case presented.
+  Contains the neccesary methods to do an economic analysis based in the study case presented.

 Methods:
 -